-Starlings connected card is what the name suggests a card that is connected to yours.
-Basically, this is a card that you can order to allow someone you trust to spend on your behalf.
+Starlings connected card is what the name suggests a card connected to yours.
+This is a card that you can order to allow someone you trust to spend on your behalf.
 The card is designed to be given to trusted friends, family or carers to stop the hassle of transferring money or splitting a bill.

 Although the card is capped at £200, this is perfect for Grocery shopping.
 The £200 for the connected card is stored in a separate space in your Starling account.
 If you rely on the support of someone else, this is a fantastic service that I can't believe other banks haven't thought of sooner!

 Cost: Although many things come free with Starling for this service, there is a small cost of £2 a month.